Do you consider yourself well-dressed? Are you a fashionista?

 Perhaps this is very obvious to you and you have long ago discovered the power of a beautiful scarf, but it was a revelation to me.

 I owned a couple of scarves, purchased or given to me years ago, but I never wore them.
-There had never been any intention; I had no idea about how I might wear them or how to use them to complete an outfit.
+There had never been any intention; I had no idea how I might wear them or how to use them to complete an outfit.

 I decided to go shopping for a scarf similar to the one my new fashion icon had worn.
 I noted the colors and style and dragged a friend along with me to help.
 Fashion accessories are not my area of specialty, and I have never considered myself someone who accessorizes particularly well.